mmaad18/IKT460-code/project/Project-Description.md

 - A2C (Advantage Actor-Critic)
 - A3C (Asynchronous Actor-Critic Agents)

+- Rainbow DQN?

 ## Notes:

 - Dont use all maps for training
 - Maps must be diverse
 - Add dynamic obstacles?
 Too much work?
+- Use all maps for training and testing?
+- Do acceleration control instead of velocity?
 -